SAP/abap-file-formats/doc/specification.md

 ```
 ## Reusable Fields in JSON Files

-In this section fields are described which can be reused by all file formats.
+This section describes fields that can be reused by all file formats.

 The types for these reusables are defined in the interface [`ZIF_AFF_TYPES_V1`](file-formats/typesUsedForAll/zif_aff_types_v1.intf.abap).